BahneGork/notenote.link/_notes/No Graph/5e Reference/Movement and Position.md

----title: Movement and Position---
+---title: Movement and Positiontags: notesseason: summertoc: truecomments: true---
 # Movement and Position

 In combat, characters and monsters are in constant motion, often using movement and position to gain the upper hand.